jweinst1/Royalscript/README.md

 ##Installation and Setup

-To install `RoyalScript`, you can use npm by typing the command:
+To install RoyalScript, you can use npm by typing the command:

 ```
 $ npm install -g pike